 One of my readers contacted me saying that taking protein powder helped slow down her hair loss.
 But let’s consider what exactly is happening here.
-It’s not that we need “lots of protein.”
+It’s not that we need lots of protein.
 Extra protein actually slows the detox process, which may explain why consuming extra protein while detoxing will slow the hair loss.
 I don’t consume much protein, getting all of it from the soaked nuts that I eat with my morning juice, and sometimes adding ground up hemp seeds to my raw shakes.
 And I have the best hair I ever had.
 Why?
 Because I’m beyond the detoxification process.
-My body is thriving on little protein, coming mostly from greens, and nuts and seeds.
+The same will happen to you.

 Persevere, and you’ll soon start seeing new hair coming to replace the old.
 You’ll look in the mirror one day and see soft new hair growth sticking out around their head, looking like a dandelion flower ready to release its seeds—a good sign new, stronger, healthier hair is on its way, thanks to raw foods.